-New York Times Bestselling author of WOMEN IN WHITE COATS.
+New York Times Bestselling author of WOMEN IN WHITE COATS and SISTERS IN SCIENCE.
 Writer on women, science, history.
-Bylines The Atlantic, The Guardian, NY Mag, Smithsonian, HISTORY, Aeon, LitHub. ocampbell.writer@gmail.com
+Bylines: National Geographic, The Atlantic, The Guardian, NY Mag, Smithsonian, HISTORY, Aeon, LitHub. ocampbell.writer@gmail.com

 We Are All Climate Change Deniers